ubccr/ccrdocs/pages/portals/idm.md

 ##### Generate SSH key pair

 To generate a public/private key pair, start the `MobaXterm SSH Key Generator (MobaKeyGen)` found under the MobaXterm Tools menu.
-Under 'type of key to generate' select ED25519.
+Under 'type of key to generate' select EdDSA then ensure the ED25519 (255 bits) curve option is selected from the menu.
 Click the Generate button and move your mouse around the empty area at the top of the GUI.
 As you move your mouse around, you'll see the bar move across the window indicating it's working on generating your random, unique key.

 ##### Export key pair